helinwang/dex/commands.md

 }
 ```

-It prints the block chain representation in the graphviz format.
+It prints the blockchain representation in the graphviz format.
 You can paste it to http://www.webgraphviz.com/ to see the visualization.
-The green block is the finalized block, the blue block is the non-finalized block.
+The green block is the finalized block.
+The blue block is the non-finalized block.